cazala/synaptic/README.md

 ######LSTM

-The long [long short-term memory](http://people.idsia.ch/~juergen/lstmcell4.jpg) is an architecture well-suited to learn from experience to classify, process and predict time series when there are very long time lags of unknown size between important events.
+The [long short-term memory](http://people.idsia.ch/~juergen/lstmcell4.jpg) is an architecture well-suited to learn from experience to classify, process and predict time series when there are very long time lags of unknown size between important events.

 To use this architecture you have to set at least one input layer, one memory block assembly (consisting of four layers: input gate, memory cell, forget gate and output gate), and an output layer.